IVIanuu/SimpleMVVM/README.md

     }
 }
 ```
 The library is meant to be used with rxjava and for convenience it includes RxLifecycle from trello so you can easily bind your observables to the lifecycle of your activities, fragments or view models.
-This should look like the following
+This should look like the following.

 ```java
 @RequiresActivityViewModel(DetailActivityViewModel.class)